peterjcwu/gre-prep/gre/verbal/words/l/live-up-to.md

 + The concert was brilliant - it lived up to all our expectations.

-+ I feel it's impossible to live up to his mother.
++ The Pygmalion effect describes the dynamic in which an individual lives up to great expectations.